TUM-DAML/seml/examples/README.md

 python /path/to/seml/main.py -c example_config.yaml cancel --filter-dict '{"config.dataset":"cora_ml", "config.hidden_sizes": [16]}'
 ```

-Finally, you can detect experiments whose corresponding Slurm jobs were killed unexpectedly with
+Finally, you can manually detect experiments whose corresponding Slurm jobs were killed unexpectedly with
 ```bash
 python /path/to/seml/main.py -c example_config.yaml detect-killed
 ```
+(Detection is run automatically when executing the `status`, `delete`, `reset`, and `cancel` commands and therefore rarely necessary to do manually.)

 ### Batches
 `seml` assigns each experiment a batch ID, where all experiments that were queued together get the same batch ID.